hashicorp/terraform-cdk/docs/cli-commands.md

   --cdktf-version             The cdktf version to use while creating a new project.    [string] [default: "0.0.0"] --from-terraform-project    Use a terraform project as the basis, CDK constructs will be generated based on the
+                              .tf files in the path                                                        [string] --provider                  The conversion needs to know which providers are used in addition to the ones in your cdktf.json file.
+We search for a cdktf.json below your current working directory.
-                              .tf files in the path                                                        [string] -h, --help                  Show help                                                                   [boolean]
+  -h, --help                  Show help                                                                   [boolean]
 ```